adamyg/winxsh/README.txt

 Lean WIN32 native console clients with a built-in VT220/xterm-color256 terminal emulator.

-   o slogin is a windows console based SSH2, using LIBSSH2.
+   o slogin is a windows console based SSH2 client, using LIBSSH2.

    o rlogin is a RSH/RLOGIN client.